-[R-4.3.1-08] The 5G exposure reference points must provide the monitoring information in such a way that it can be effectively used for error detection, localization, root-cause analysis, and error resolution.
+[R-4.3.1-08] The 5G exposure reference points must provide the monitoring information in such a way that it can be effectively used for error detection. localization. root-cause analysis. and error resolution.

-[R-4.3.1-09] The 5G exposure reference points must support these network monitoring capabilities when
+[R-4.3.1-09] The 5G exposure reference points must support • Re-instantiating virtualised resources used by a netthese network monitoring capabilities when

-- the network is deployed as a stand-alone NPN and operated by the factory operator; - the network is deployed as a PNI-NPN, i. e. operated by the mobile network operator, and provided as a service to the factory operator.
+- 1. the network is deployed as a stand-alone NPN and operated by the factory operator; - 2. the network is deployed as a PNI-NPN, i.e. operated by the mobile network operator, and provided as a service to the factory operator.